xenomachina/kotlin-argparser/README.md

 ### Adding to a Collection

 Options that add to a `Collection` each time they appear in the arguments are created with using the `adding` delegate.
 Just like `storing` delegates, a transform function may optionally be supplied:

 ```kotlin
 val includeDirs by parser.adding(
         "-I", help = "directory to search for header files") { File(this) }
 ```

-Now each time the `-I` option appears, its argument is appended to `includeDirs`.
+Now each time the `-I` option appears, its transformed argument is appended to `includeDirs`.

 ### Mapping from an option to a fixed value